 The WHCRWA charges fees for surface water delivered by the WHCRWA and for groundwater pumped by various water well owners within its GRP.
 To date, WHCRWA has held numerous successful Bond Sales that have funded the many Capital Improvement Projects and paid the City of Houston for water supplies required by the long-term contract.

-The WHCRWA has designed, purchased easements for, and constructed over 78.8 miles of new waterlines and constructed its Pump Station # 1, all of which will serve to deliver millions of gallons of surface water a day to a variety of utility districts.
-As of March 2021, the WHCRWA is delivering Surface Water to 61 water plants, with 45 municipal utility districts converted.
+The WHCRWA has designed, purchased easements for, and constructed over 79.8 miles of new waterlines and constructed its Pump Station # 1, all of which will serve to deliver millions of gallons of surface water a day to a variety of utility districts.
+As of May 2022, the WHCRWA is delivering Surface Water to 67 water plants, with 46 municipal utility districts converted to surface water.

 The WHCRWA has an aggressive Capital Improvement Plan in place to meet the timelines that have been established for design and construction of the WHCRWA’s facilities.
 In addition to its aggressive water line construction efforts, the WHCRWA has been active in promoting water conservation education programs for use in public schools within their boundaries and for area residents.
 Each year, the WHCRWA distributes a newsletter to residents in area subdivisions in order to provide current information about critical water issues.
 The WHCRWA also maintains this website that contains pertinent information about the WHCRWA, its construction projects, and ways to use our precious water supplies more efficiently.

 To date, the Authority’s system includes: